 - Variation in sentence length (mixing short and long, or staying consistent?)

-- Complexity preference (simple sentences vs. compound vs. complex with subordinate clauses)
+- Complexity: simple sentences vs. compound vs. complex with clauses

 - Fragment usage (deliberate incomplete sentences for emphasis)